O Jesus, let me persevere until the end.

 - O Jesus, what a world!
 We live with wars and famines and earthquakes!
 Stay with me!

-- Help me to stay on course, Jesus.
+- Help me to stay on your path, Jesus.
 The end is not near.
 I have many miles to go.

 Resolutions: (Possibly you might want to make your own.)